 I could rename this skill “Body Language and Vocal Variety”.
-But those phrases don’t capture the true nature of these skills.
-Although two different skills, they work like salt and pepper in a dish – without them the speech becomes bland.
+But those phrases don’t capture the true nature of this core skill.
+Although they are independent, Body Language and Vocal Variety work like salt and pepper in a dish – without them the speech becomes bland.

 Aristotle also had a name for this – “Physics and Poetics”.
 While Physics dealt with the art of motion (relating to speech), Poetics deals with the art of using your voice.
 These are surface level definitions to help this article – but Physics and Poetics are extensive subjects the Greeks used to study.

 In essence, how you use your body to convey your message is critical to excellence in public speaking.

 When it comes to Body Language – we are talking about facial expressions, hand gestures, maintaining eye contact, use of stage, delivery of dialogues and stage presence.
 There are also multiple no-no’s when it comes to great body language – such as don’t leave your hands in your pocket, gesture with open palms, look to all parts of the audience and so on.
 Knowing the do-s and donts is the fastest way to delivering a speech powerfully.

 Vocal Variety is the use of voice to the highest affect.